xu-yuan1/openvino-docs/pages/openvino_docs_OV_UG_Preprocess_Usecase_save.rst

-* Preprocessing & Saving to IR code
+* Preprocessing & Saving to the OpenVINO IR code.

 .. raw:: html